 Permanent (Long-Term) Repairs

-Phase II work is addressing the permanent repairs and commenced in July 2014 and is expected to be completed in Fall of 2014.
-Work includes paving the final two mats of asphalt and installing guardrail, signing, and striping.
-Also included in Phase II is rebuilding an approximate mile-long stretch of road from 17.8 to 18.7, as well as completing the stream restorations.
-Once complete, the improved stretches of roadway will be 12-foot lanes with 6-foot shoulders.
+Phase II work addressed the permanent repairs and commenced in July 2014 and is expected to be completed in Summer of 2015.
+Work included paving the final two mats of asphalt and installing guardrail, signing, and striping.
+Also included in Phase II was rebuilding an approximate mile-long stretch of road from 17.8 to 18.7, as well as completing the stream restorations.
+Once completed, the improved stretches of roadway now have 12-foot lanes with 6-foot shoulders.
 Pre-flood, there were 12-foot lanes with minimal shoulders.
 Not only will the additional shoulders help widen the highway, but the shoulders will also help improve safety by providing space for emergency pull-offs and making it safer for bicyclists.
 Furthermore, by softening some of the mountain curves, sight distance will be improved along several of the more severe curves on US 36, including Dead Man’s Curve and the approach to Longmont Dam Road.